decentraland/old-documentation/_posts/blockchain-integration/2022-02-17-estates-marketplace-integrations.md

 ## Decentraland's Estate Marketplace Integration

 The Decentraland's Estate is an ERC721 compliant NFT and runs in Ethereum Mainnet.
 Therefore a lot of third party marketplaces can trade them.
-In order to do so, these marketplace must follow a certain rules in order to make keep the trading secure for the users.
+In order to do so, this marketplace must follow certain rules in order to make keep trades secure for the users.

 Each [Estate](https://docs.decentraland.org/decentraland/faq/#what-is-an-estate) is a group of [LANDs](https://docs.decentraland.org/decentraland/faq/#what-is-land).
 That group of LANDs creates a _`fingerprint`_ for the Estate.
 The _`fingerprint`_ is a _bytes_ hash.
 Everytime the Estate changes by adding or removing a LAND, its _`fingerprint`_ changes too.

-For marketplaces, specially the ones without an scrow system, it is 100% recomended to have a record of the Estate's _`fingerprint`_ when someone list it for sale or make an offer.
-That way, when the order/offer is successfully executed, the current owner can't change the estate by trying to frontrun the order execution.
+For marketplaces, especially the ones without an escrow system, it is 100% recommended to have a record of the Estate's _`fingerprint`_ when someone list it for sale or makes an offer.
+That way, when the order/offer is successfully executed, the current owner can't change the estate by trying to front-run the order execution.

 ### Example